HOW TO MASTER YOUR TRAVEL FEARS

 However, if things do turn a little sour, bad times usually make for good stories.
 If you listen to a group of travellers swapping tales, you’ll inevitably hear a few themes pop up; that time they got a tummy bug right before a six hour bus ride, the time they caught the wrong train and ended up on the shady side of town and didn’t know how to get back, or the time they had all their stuff stolen and didn’t change their undies for three days while they waited for money.

 Nervous flyer?
 I get it.
 I used to be as well.
-You have no control over this monstrous vehicle as it gathers tremendous speed and launches itself into the air, soaring thousands of feet above the ground.
+You have no control over this monstrous vehicle as it gathers tremendous speed and launches itself into the air, soaring thousands of metres above the ground.
 To top it off, if something happens there is literally nothing you can do.
 Yes.
 I know all about it.

-I got over my fear of flying by doing two things; schooling myself on hard facts, and learning to push myself out of my emotional fear loop.
+I got over my fear of flying by doing two things; schooling myself on cold hard facts, and learning to push myself out of my emotional fear loop.

 - Turbulence won’t bring a plane down.
 It is only annoying.
 That is it.
 You can bump around all you want but the plane will stay in the air.
 If it makes you nervous and you want to experience the least amount of turbulence, fly in the morning and get a seat over the wings.
 The ground hasn’t heated in the morning, so there is less rising air and seats over the wings generally get tossed around the least.